-- Start by frying the beef in olive oil until it is browned.
+- Start by frying one pound of taco meat such as ground beef in olive oil until it is browned.
 This takes about 5 minutes.

-- Then, add the keto taco seasoning mix, 2 tablespoon of tomato puree and ½ cup or 120 ml of beef broth to the pan.
+- Then, add the taco seasoning, 2 tablespoons of tomato puree and ½ cup or 120 ml of beef broth to the pan.

 - After that, simply give it a stir and simmer until the liquid has evaporated.

-You could also make nachos with my Keto Low Carb Tortilla Chips!
+You could also make nachos with my keto tortilla chips!

-Once you've tried out the mix and decided it's right for you, why not double or quadruple the recipe?
+Once you've tried out the recipe and decided it's right for you, why not double or quadruple it?
 That way, you have your very own spice mix waiting for you when the need for a Mexican dinner strikes.

 - 2 tablespoon chile powder (chili) use mild or medium depending on your heat level (16g)